-When you’re managing purchasing for organizations you normally want to make sure what you’re paying for, the goods/services you’re receiving, and the invoice amount are all aligned.
+When you’re in the purchasing department, you normally want to make sure what you’re paying for, the goods/services you’re receiving, and the supplier invoice amount are all aligned.

 - Otherwise you might leave your organization open to some unintended risks: